FreeTAKTeam/FreeTAKServer-User-Docs/docs/FreeTAKHub/Integration/NodeRedInstallation.md

  CRTL+X
 ```

-You can now login to your Node-RED editor [YOUR-IP-ADDRESS]:1880.
-The default user name is admin, and the default password is password.
+You can now log in to your Node-RED editor `[YOUR-IP-ADDRESS]:1880`.
+The default username is `admin`, and the default password is `password`.
 This isn't enough.
 You'll want to create a unique password, which will require creating a password hash.
 This is detailed in the Node-RED docs here: